njoubert/PlayingWithFire/README.md

 The goal of this project is to increase the number of flame effects in the festival circuit.
 We'd like to make flame effects as easy to work with as LEDs, both for personal decoration and large scale art.

+This repository documents the *process* as well as the *results* of my exploration, thus is contains plenty of work product produced along the way.
+Things like hand-sketched circuit diagrams, code snippets, and experiments.

 ## Disclaimer: Thar be dragons ahead laddy!